George William Weidler: Family

-George William Weidler was the fifth of six children born to German parents, architect Alfred Weidler (1886–1966) and opera singer Margarete Therese Louise (née Radon).
+George William Weidler was the fifth of six children born to German parents.
+His father was architect Alfred Weidler (1886–1966), and his mother was opera singer Margarete Therese Louise (née Radon).

 The first four siblings (Waldtraud, Verena, Werther, and Wolfgang) were born in Germany.
 The eldest sibling, Waldtraud (later known as Sylvia) and the youngest sibling, Virginia, were both child film actresses.
 One of George's three brothers, Warner (born Werner Alfred Weidler), was a composer.

+George Weidler and brothers Walt and Wolfgang appear as a juvenile saxophone-playing trio in the 1936 Our Gang (The Little Rascals) short film The Pinch Singer.